brain structure and function

-In Alzheimer’s disease, a protein called beta-amyloid shows up in irregular clumps or clusters in the brain.
+In AD, a protein called beta-amyloid shows up in irregular clumps or clusters in the brain.
 This protein comes from a precursor protein found in a fatty membrane that covers nerve cells.

 The clumps of beta-amyloid fragments stick together to form plaque.
 These sticky clusters interrupt signals between synapses.
 Synapses are the spaces between nerve cells where information passes from one cell to another.

-Scientists are still not certain whether beta-amyloid plaque causes Alzheimer’s disease, or whether the irregular clusters in the brain result from the disease process.
-Investigators are also still sorting out whether clumped or unclumped versions of beta-amyloid cause Alzheimer’s.
+Scientists still aren’t certain whether beta-amyloid plaque causes AD, or whether the irregular clusters in the brain result from the disease process.

-Researchers do know that mutations in APP, the precursor protein that forms beta-amyloid plaque, causes early-onset Alzheimer’s, which is rare.
+Researchers do know that mutations in APP, the precursor protein that forms beta-amyloid plaque, causes early onset AD.

-In advanced Alzheimer’s, the surface layer that covers the cerebrum, the largest part of the brain, withers and shrinks.
-This damage to the cortex plays havoc with the normal ability to plan ahead, recall, and concentrate.
+In advanced AD, the surface layer that covers the cerebrum, the largest part of the brain, withers and shrinks.
+This damage to the cortex plays havoc with the brain’s normal ability to plan ahead, recall, and concentrate.

-Unfortunately, there is currently no cure for Alzheimer’s disease, and its brain damaging progress can’t be stopped.
-However, certain treatments, such as behavioral therapy and medication, can help ease the symptoms of the disease.
+Unfortunately, there is no cure for AD.
+However, certain treatments like behavioral therapy and medication can help ease symptoms of the disease.